plan-net/core4/docs/source/logging.rst

 core4 provides a special means to handle exceptions.
-In the event of a logging message at level ``logging.CRITICAL``, all log messages below the specified log level  defined for logging into MongoDB collection ``sys.log`` will be logged belated.
+In the event of a logging message at level ``logging.CRITICAL``, all log messages below the specified log level defined for MongoDB will be logged belated.

 .. note:: Later logging of log messages below the specified level only works
           for logging into MongoDB (``logging.mongodb``).
 Therefore this